aimacode/aima-java/aima-gui/README.txt

-= Change History (Update in reverse chronological order) = 1.0.6-AIMA-GUI Updated : 16 Sept 2011 :<br>
+= Change History (Update in reverse chronological order) = 1.0.7-AIMA-GUI Connect4 Added : 08 Jan 2012 :<br>
+  * Updated to work with the latest version of aima-core (0.10.4).
+  * Added Connect 4 game, which demonstrates improved adversarial search capabilities of aima-core.
+  * Tic-Tac-Toe command line and gui rewritten to work with improved APIs.

+1.0.6-AIMA-GUI Updated : 16 Sept 2011 :<br>
   * Updated to work with the latest version of aima-core (0.10.2).
   ** Moved Chapter 21 Demos on Reinforcement Learning to LearningDemo from ProbabilityDemo.